akilgour350/Krypton/README.md

 Please note that these forms of encryption are not extremely secure and should only be used to stop a person from directly accessing a file's data.

 ## What Documentation is available?
 This README file contains the complete documentation for Krypton.
-However, if you are like me and find Markdown to be a little sore on the eyes, I'm working on adding a documentation page to my website.
+However, if you are like me and find Markdown to be a little sore on the eyes, I've added a documentation page to my website.
 You can find it [here.](https://akilgour350.github.io/projects/krypton_documentation.html)